Rosemary (Rosmarinus officinalis)

 This rosemary plant has been a part of my family for a good 15 years.
-Yes you have read this correctly.
-It began as a small seedling in a pot that moved with us from James Bay to Oak Bay and then to Oakland’s.
-Once planted in the ground at it’s current location it sprang to life in a new way.
-It has been cut back by at least 1/3 in the few short years at this location.
-It loves this location and responds impressively.
-I planted it in it’s current location with protection in mind.
-It is at the entrance to my home business pathway and close to my front door.
+It began as a small seedling in a pot that moved around with us.
+Once planted at it’s current location it sprang to life in a new way.
+I planted it with protection in mind.
+It is at the entrance to my home-business pathway and close to my front door.
 Anyone walking towards either of these entrance-way’s face this magnificent rosemary plant.

 When cutting branches and picking flowers for creating essential oils, tinctures, infused oils and vinegar’s, and drying for tea, I also lay branches along the front and side property lines to establish an intentional boundary.
-Being a renter I found the immediate neighbors where unable to respect boundaries when first moving in.
-One neighbour patrols the community to report any wrong doing to both the city and police resulting in loss of privacy for everyone in a six block radius and another simply walked onto the property without any notice.
-It took many months to settle this experience and I notice as the connection to this rosemary grows, it is no longer a personal distraction.
-I sense the energy of this rosemary plant as a protective mother and in my mind I call her, “Mother,” however I have just read that this plant apparently is male in nature.
+Being a renter I found the immediate neighbors were unable to respect boundaries.
+One neighbour patroled the community to report any wrong-doing to both the city and police.
+This results in loss of privacy for everyone in a six block radius and another neighbour simply walked onto the property without any notice.
+I sense the energy of this rosemary plant as a protective mother and call her, “Mother,” however I have just read that this plant is male in nature.

 Health & Wellness

 The roots, leaves and berries are used for medicinal remedies and the flowers and the leaves are edible.
-The wood is used to make musical instruments!
+The wood has been used to make musical instruments!